Home Page • Site Contents • Contact

 While the items used in the achu michu (coconuts, betel leaves and nuts) have been adapted from Hindu customs and have no explicit support or justification in Zoroastrianism, the ritual itself is likely a version of the espand ritual adapted after the Parsi migration to India.
 Regardless, it is an interesting tradition that adds to the various rituals of a ceremony.
 The symbolism, is that Zoroastrians are ever vigilant against evil and seek to walk the path of Asha or goodness.

+The ritual itself can be performed at the door before guests enter a home to celebrate or participate in an event that has religious significance or within the home in a designated spot cleaned and readied for the occasion.
 In the case of the navjote and wedding ceremonies it is performed after the nahan or ritual bath and immediately before a person enters the sacred space in which the ceremony is to be performed.

 While the nahan or ritual bath, is a physical and spiritual cleansing ritual, the achu michu removes and protects the person against evil and the evil eye.
 The two ceremonies together cleanse and protect a person entering or participating in a religious ceremony or one that has religious significance.